 Advantages Very nice formatting.
 De facto standard for mathematics publishing.
 Free.
+Trivial to convert to PDF.

 Disadvantages You have to install it and learn it.
 Can't tell what something looks like until you run it through a program.
 Cryptic and uninformative 1970's-era error messages.
 The underlying system TEX is possibly the worst programming language in widespread use.